saatvik-dev/klededev/VERCEL_DEPLOYMENT.md

 1. Check the Vercel build logs for errors
 2. Verify that all necessary environment variables are set
 3. Try rebuilding the deployment from the Vercel dashboard
-4. If you get size limit errors, ensure you're using the optimization script

 ### API Routes Not Working